Training Article & Case Consultation Available

 Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in helping people recover from all kinds of Loss, Grief and Stuck Grief – aka ‘the pain that won’t go away.
 I look forward to hearing from you and helping you achieve the peace of mind you want and deserve.

 Need help overcoming stuck – aka complicated – grief?
-Click Here to Request a Counselling Appointment
+Click Here to Request a Counseling Appointment